 Norwegian Director Frode Skog returns to his childhood home of Rangoon, Burma to make a film he’s waited 25 years to finish.

 A master film maker from Latvia follows children, when they start their first schoolyear.
 The film grows during the year to reflect the different lifestyles and values in the Latvian society today.
-Premier in cinemas 2018.
+International premiere at Visions du Réel 2018.
+Latvia’s Oscar entry for best foreign language film.

-Boys Who Like Girls by Inka Achté (India, UK, Finland)
+Boys Who Like Girls by Inka Achté (India, UK, Finland 2018)

-The Cleaners by Hans Block, Moritz Riesewieck (Germany)
+The Cleaners by Hans Block, Moritz Riesewieck (Germany 2018)

-Oslo Diaries by Mor Loushy and Daniel Sivan (Israel)
+Oslo Diaries by Mor Loushy and Daniel Sivan (Israel 2018)

-1992.
-Israeli-Palestinian relations are at all time low.
+1992 Israeli-Palestinian relations are at an all time low.
 In an attempt to stop the bloodshed, a small group of Israelis & Palestinians meet in Oslo – secretly and against the law.
 Premiere at Sundance 2018.
+Nominee – Outstanding Historical Documentary, News and Documentary Emmy Awards.

-The film follows two indigenous girls In Taiwanese/Chinese society for more than three years.
-Both of them make during that time decisions and choices for the rest of their lives.
+The film follows two indigenous girls in the Taiwanese/Chinese society for more than three years.
+During that time both of them make decisions and choices for the rest of their lives.
+CinemAsia Film Festival – Youth Jury Award Best Female Director.
+Hong Kong IDF – Best Feature-lenght (Chinese Doc Competition).

-On The Other Side Of Everything by: Mila Turajlic (Serbia)
+The Other Side Of Everything by Mila Turajlic (Serbia 2017)

 For Serbian filmmaker Mila Turajlic, a locked door in her mother’s apartment in Belgrade provides the gateway to both her remarkable family history and her country’s tumultuous political inheritance.
-Winner at IDFA 2017, feature-length competition.
+Premiere at Toronto International Film Festival.
+IDFA 2017 – Best feature-length documentary.

-The Deminer by Hogir Hiriori and Shinwar Kamal (Sweden)
+The Deminer by Hogir Hirori and Shinwar Kamal (Sweden 2017)

-Laila at the Bridge by Elizabeth Mirzaei, Gulistan Mirzaei (Canada, Afganistan)
+Laila at the Bridge by Elizabeth Mirzaei, Gulistan Mirzaei (Canada, Afganistan 2018)

 “Joelle and Iikka were immensely helpful.
 When we sent them the rough cut, we knew that the film was in there but it wasn’t coming through the way we wanted.
 Their constructive notes and specific suggestions helped us to continue to carve the footage, like a sculpture, to reveal the film.
 We would absolutely work with Rough Cut Service again.”
 Elizabeth Mirzaei, director.